-Web Service is defined by W3C as a software system that provides a standard means of interoperating the different software applications, running in a variety of platforms[1].
+Web Service is defined by W3C as a software system that provides standard means of interoperating different software applications, running in a variety of platforms [1].
 There are two important nodes in a Web Service interaction: provider and requester.
-A encapsulates a SOAP [2] middleware, which processing engine and transport helpers, is employed to support the interaction between these nodes.
+A middleware, which encapsulates a SOAP [2] processing engine and transport helpers, is employed to support the interactions between these nodes.
 It, called as Web Service container, basically hides the complexity of the SOAP processing and the details of message transportation.

-It also provides suitable environment for the utilization of additional functionalities such as security, reliability and logging.
-These additive functionalities are called as handlers.
-As it is in Apache Axis [3] and Microsoft Web Service Enhancements (WSE) [4], a Web Service container generally uses a processing pipeline to execute them in an order.
-Although the pipeline allows incrementally adding new functionalities to an interaction, it increases the response time because of many handlers in the execution path.
-Therefore, we created architecture to efficiently distribute handler to overcome the limitation.
+Moreover, a Web Service container provides suitable environment for the utilization of additional functionalities such as security, reliability and logging.
+These functionalities are called as handlers.
+As it is in Apache Axis [3] and Microsoft Web Service Enhancements (WSE) [4], a Web Service container generally uses a processing pipeline to execute the handlers in an order.
+Although the pipeline allows incrementally adding new functionalities to an interaction, it increases the response time because of having many handlers in the execution path.
+Therefore, we created architecture, which is efficiently distributing handlers to overcome the limitation.
 We will focus on the orchestration of the handler distribution in this paper.
-We briefly explain our architecture.
-We will elaborate the orchestration for the distributed handlers.
+First, we will briefly explain our architecture.
+Then, we will elaborate the orchestration for the distributed handlers.
 Finally, we will provide experimental results and conclude with some remarks.